Vonng/pigsty/docs/PGSQL-HBA.md

 ## Default HBA

-Pigsty has a default set of hba rules, which is fairly secure for most cases.
+Pigsty has a default set of HBA rules, which is pretty secure for most cases.

 The rules are self-explained in alias form.